wojciechstaszewski4/3DModeling/README.md

 ## 📂 Folder Structure

 Each folder includes:
-1. **Animations/Renders**: Final rendered images or animations of the project.
+1. **Renders**: Final rendered images or animations of the project.
 2. **3ds Max Project File**: Source file for the 3D model or animation.
 3. **References**: Reference images used during the creation process.
 4. **Textures** (if applicable): Textures applied to the model or animation.